waztaz/Basketball-Stats/Readme.Raghav.txt

 Week7: Back to gantt chart.
 Implemented D3 court logic.
 There are some bugs with implementation but will fix it.
 Implemented court with cross sections using d3 framework.
-File is located on frontend_raghav under HomeStaticContent
+File is located on frontend_raghav under HomeStaticContent called dj

 Week6: Had to deviate from gantt chart this week due to additional HTML framework requirement for the roster page.
 Implemented Roster html page and UI logic using Javascript.
 Roster page shows players and form to add players to the roster.The files are located in HomeStaticContent/js